-Required Parameters Description
+Description

-LogFile Output log file generated when the batch script is executed.
+Output log file generated when the batch script is executed.

-Workspace Workspace file (.rwp).
+Workspace file (.rwp).

+Description

-Optional Parameters Description Pattern Pattern for naming the generated diagrams, consisting of the output folder, file name pattern, and extension.
+Pattern for naming the generated diagrams, consisting of the output folder, file name pattern, and extension.
 For example, D:.emf.
 The file name pattern may contain any valid symbols.
 An asterisk () is replaced with the name of the analyzed object.
 The format of the diagram depends on the extension: .dgm.xml, .bmp, .jpg, .vsd, .vdx, or .emf.
+Default is\ WorkspaceFolder \Output\ ObjectName .bmp.

-Default is\WorkspaceFolder\Output\ObjectName.bmp.
-Mode Mode of the diagram, subgraph or subtree.
-Project Project.
-Default is the default project.
+Mode of the diagram, subgraph or subtree.